benwzj/benwzj.github.io/_posts/2024-04-14-nextjs-router.md

   - Set request headers for API Routes, getServerSideProps, and rewrite destinations
   - Set response cookies
   - Set response headers

+## Internationalization
+Next.js enables you to configure the routing and rendering of content to support multiple languages.
+Making your site adaptive to different locales includes translated content (localization) and internationalized routes.

 ## FQA